-My involvement in Blue Planet 2 began almost exactly three years ago when I pitched some story ideas to Jonathan Smith, the producer of the One Ocean and Coral Reefs episodes.
-I threw a few ideas at him but the one that grabbed his attention was some amazing behaviour by a tiny anemone fish that I knew about from those days working on SWV.
+My involvement in Blue Planet 2 began in 2014 when I pitched some story ideas to Jonathan Smith, the producer of the One Ocean and Coral Reefs episodes.
+I threw a few ideas at him but the one that grabbed his attention was some amazing behaviour by a tiny anemone fish that I knew about from my days working on SWV.
 Anemone fish normally lay eggs on the reef but by choosing a home on an anemone that lived on the sand this particular family of anemone fish had nowhere safe to lay their eggs.
 To solve that problem the anemone fish had to leave the safety of their stinging anemone and push back a hard object to lay eggs on.
 These objects were often several times the size and weight of the fish!
 A few months after pitching the story I was back on Mabul with Jonathan, 350kg of equipment, a closed circuit rebreather and a plan!
 Fast forward two years to June 2017 and I was in Japan finishing up filming Kobudai (Sheeps-head wrasse) on the final Blue Planet II shoot with Rachel Butler and Dan Beecham, two colleagues from production who have become great friends over the past two years.

 Over the course of production I filmed ten different stories across four episodes.
 Below are a few personal stats from my work over the series.